404rq/GTW-RPG/[resources]/GTWantispam/README.md

-# GTWantispam
-This resource check all incoming commands, count them and block overflow in case of spam, it will also warn the player
+Simple antispam tool to check all incoming commands, count them and block on overflow to prevent spam, it will also warn the affected player.

 ## Functions available